yasoonOfficial/post-robot/README.md

 [version-badge]: https://img.shields.io/npm/v/post-robot.svg?style=flat-square
 [package]: https://www.npmjs.com/package/post-robot

+# Yasoon Changes
+This is actually v10.0.46.
+But we have legacy bundled javascript files in DC, so we need postrobot to behave like 10.0.44.

+Always.

+# Other
 Cross domain post-messaging on the client side, using a simple listener/client pattern.

 Send a message to another window, and: